Conference 2025 | ASPAH

 The Australian Society for Performing Arts Healthcare is announcing our

-16th Annual Conference, to be held on 22 – 23 November 2025.
+16th Annual Conference, From Stage to Study: Integrating Experience with Evidence in Health, to be held on 22 – 23 November 2025.

 This conference will be held both face to face at the Mantra Southbank, Melbourne/Naarm and online with live presentations, Q&A sessions, workshops / movement sessions and break-out networking opportunities.